Cincom

 Some pricing guidance can be provided in this format if appropriate.
 However, in many cases, the customer wants to gain knowledge on their own and engage with Sales to discuss pricing and other specifics related to the purchasing of the product.

-Once the engagement is underway, CPQ technology makes this process somewhat automatic because CPQ is driven by a scripted interview.
+Once the engagement is underway, CPQ technology makes this process somewhat automatic because a scripted interview drives CPQ.
 Questions asked and answers given drive more questions and more answers that ultimately reveal specific product options.
 The options revealed may include a delivered price or a line-item price.

 If it is appropriate to provide this level of pricing to a buyer, CPQ will produce a quotation document that includes several very necessary features.
-Any quotation must include a descriptive statement of what is included for the dollars quoted.
+Any quotation must include a descriptive statement of what is included for the quoted dollars.
 Additionally, the quote will be time-stamped for future reference.

 A price without a detailed description is not a quote at all; it is merely a number.
 CPQ makes sure your quotes are real quotes and not just numbers.